olivierfriard/BORIS/README.rst

 It provides also some analysis tools like time budget and some plotting functions.

-The BORIS paper has more than `1700 citations in peer-reviewed scientific publications <https://www.boris.unito.it/citations/>`_.
+The BORIS paper has more than `.. image:: http://penelope.unito.it/friard/boris_scopus_citations.png citations in peer-reviewed scientific publications <https://www.boris.unito.it/citations/>`_.

 See http://www.boris.unito.it